Tosin Adarabioyo: Early life and career

-Born at St Mary's Hospital in Paddington, London, but raised in Manchester, Adarabioyo grew up in Whalley Range and attended Chorlton High School and St Bede's College.
+Born at St Mary's Hospital in Paddington, London, to Nigerian parents of Yoruba origin, but raised in Manchester, Adarabioyo grew up in Whalley Range and attended Chorlton High School and St Bede's College.
 His football career started at the age of five when he joined the youth system at Manchester City after he was spotted by the club's head of recruitment, Terry John, at a local five-a-side tournament.
 He briefly trained with cross-town rivals Manchester United and Blackburn Rovers but elected to remain with City, where he rapidly progressed through the youth ranks during his formative years.
 When he was 14 years old, he broke into the U18 team and was captaining the side less than two years later, when he also began training with the first team, and wore the armband in City's 5–2 aggregate defeat to Chelsea in the 2014–15 FA Youth Cup final.

 Adarabioyo (right) playing for Manchester City in the UEFA Youth League in 2017.

 His form at youth level saw him called-up to the first team during the 2015–16 campaign and he appeared as an unused substitute for the first time for two UEFA Champions League matches against Juventus and Borussia Mönchengladbach.
 Adarabioyo's senior debut followed on 21 February 2016 when was named in a young starting XI by Manuel Pellegrini for City's FA Cup match against Chelsea, and he was lauded for a strong performance in marking opposition striker Diego Costa despite his side suffering a 5–1 defeat.